jsr6720/jsr6720.github.io/_posts/2020-11-18-dao-de-jing.md

 ## My Review 4/5

 While you could read this in one sitting.
-Certainly thousand year old text deserves at least a second read through. <br/><br/>Theme of non interference and humble through the captures.
+Certainly thousand year old text deserves at least a second read through.

+Theme of non interference and humble through the captures.
 Compelling enough for a revisit.

 ### Date Read
 2020/11/18